 Thinking About Selling Your Home?

 For most of us, buying a home is one of the biggest financial investments we will make.
-The time will eventually come when you want to sell your home due to needing a bigger house, downsizing, or moving to a new location.
-Be sure to take the time to fully prepare yourself for the move, to realize the full potential of your property, and maximize the amount you will receive from the sale.
+However, the time will eventually come when you will think about selling your home due to needing a bigger house, downsizing, or moving to a new location.
+Be sure to take the time to fully prepare yourself for the move and maximize the sale amount.

 Before you list your home on the market, consider the following tips:

 Brightening your home is a great way to make it feel more welcoming and an easy way to make your rooms look larger.
-Take down those dark drapes, clean your windows until they sparkle, update your lampshades, buy higher wattage light bulbs, and trim bushes to let the sunshine in.
+Take down those dark drapes, clean your windows, update your lampshades, and buy higher wattage light bulbs.
 These small improvements make quite the difference when it comes to selling your home.

 To help prepare yourself for the buyer’s inspection, fix the small issues that may come up in the inspector’s report.
 This may include, faulty wiring, leaky toilets or faucets, broken lighting fixtures, or any other small problems.
 Most house inspectors will be able to identify these issues and give ample information that may influence buyers to renegotiate their offer or back out entirely.

-When your house is ready to be listed, it is always a good idea to consider hiring a realtor.
-You will save time and energy if you decide to work with a realtor since they handle most of the details including paperwork, showings, open houses, and negotiations.
+When you are ready to list your house, it is always a good idea to consider hiring a realtor.
+You will save time and energy if you decide to work with a realtor, since they handle most of the details.

 Here are five tips to help improve your chances for a faster sale: